dotnet/docfx/docs/reference/docfx-cli-reference.md

 ---
-uid: docfx_exe_cli_reference
+uid: docfx_cli_reference
-title: docfx.exe CLI reference
+title: docfx CLI reference
 ---
-`docfx.exe` CLI Reference
+`docfx` CLI Reference
 =========================

 ## Introduction

-`docfx.exe` is used to generate documentation for programs.
+`docfx` is used to generate documentation for programs.
 It has the ability to:

 1. Extract language metadata for programing languages as defined in [Metadata Format Specification](../spec/metadata_format_spec.md).
 Currently `C#`, `VB` and `F#` are supported.
 The language metadata is saved in `YAML` format as described in [YAML 1.2][1].
 2. Look for available conceptual files as provided and link them with existing programs using the syntax described in [Metadata Yaml Format](../spec/metadata_format_spec.md).
 Supported conceptual files are *plain text* files, *html* files, and *markdown* files.